 Travel expenses to attend meetings are provided for five years, but research expenses are provided for the first three years of the award only.

-You must be nominated by your prospective head of department and have an undertaking from the head of the institution, vice-chancellor, principal or dean that your personal support will be taken over by the institution at the end of the award.
+You must be nominated by your prospective head of department and have an undertaking from the head of the institution, vice-chancellor, principal or dean that your personal support will be taken over by the institution at the end of the Trust's grant.

 Support is normally available only at lecturer level, although in exceptional cases awards to senior-lecturer level may be possible.